Gaming like It’s… 1998: The Legend of Zelda – Ocarina of Time

 So before starting to play the game, I pressed the minus button to open the SoH menu and tweaked a couple of things:

-And now, finally, it was game time: I found sword and shield in Kokiri Forest, slayed the first boss inside the Deku tree, and made my way to Hyrule Castle.
+Finally, it was game time: I found sword and shield in Kokiri Forest, slayed the first boss Queen Gohma inside the Deku Tree, and made my way to Hyrule Castle.
 It was glorious and I cannot wait to play more.

 Link from behind, looking at Hyrule Castle on a sunny day with blue sky.